deep-diver/ai-paper-reviewer/content/paper-reviews/2410.12788/index.md

 > </details>

-> Table 1 presents the main experimental results of five QA datasets, comparing the performance of different chunking methods on F1 score and time consumption.
+> Table 1 presents the main experimental results of five question answering datasets, comparing the performance of various chunking methods including rule-based, similarity-based, and the proposed Meta-Chunking strategies across different metrics and LLMs.

 {{< table-caption >}}